-Stock prices change every day.
+Value investing, the stock prices change every day.
 You may find a certain stock that is cheap to buy today and then the following day the price goes up.
 So basically, it’s important to monitor the changes to get yourself aware of the opportunities.
 So what we have here?
-Today, We will give you the second released of our actively following list of stocks.
+Today, we will give you the second released of our actively following list of stocks.
 If you wish to read the first one, please click here.
 Here’s our list.

 Orange means to reduce the portfolio holding, Green means to buy, and No Color means to hold.
 Sym: Company symbol